Super Singer Junior: Super Singer Junior Season 5

+Priyanka Deshpande, and Bhavana Balakrishnan.
+Ananth Vaidyanathan returned as a voice trainer and judge, and playback singers, K.S.
+Chithra, Mano, and Malgudi Subha returned as judges.

+The grand finale was held on 17 June 2017 at DB Jain College in Thirupuvanam, Chennai.
 At the finals, Prithika was the title winner and won a 40 lakh worth apartment.
 Bavin was the first runner-up, winning 5 lakh worth car as prize.
 Gowri was the second runner-up and got 3lakhs as cash prize.

-Season 6
+Super Singer Junior Season 6

-The Judging panel includes, Shankar Mahadevan, Kalpana Raghavendar, K. S. Chitra, S. P. B. Charan.
+The Judging panel includes, Shankar Mahadevan, Kalpana Raghavendar, K.S.
+Chithra, S. P. Charan.

-The show was hosted by Ma Ka Pa Anand and Priyanka Deshpande.
+The show was hosted by Makapa Anand and Priyanka Deshpande.